-Grab a deckchair during a film at one of London's outdoor cinemas, and immerse yourself in plethora of movie genres.
+Grab a deckchair or drive up to one of London's outdoor cinemas, and immerse yourself in plethora of movie genres.

 Party to electronic hits

 See the Thames in a new light

-And don’t miss the exhibitions, events and workshops as part of the Totally Thames festival hosted across London until the end of September – there are usually a few installations in place by the August bank holiday weekend.
+And don’t miss the exhibitions, events and workshops as part of the Totally Thames festival hosted across London and online until the end of September – there are usually a few installations in place by the August bank holiday weekend.

 Tick off those must-see attractions